sededu/CSDMS_clinic/README.md

 ```
 Type "y" and hit "Enter" when prompted.

-_Note:_ if you wish to use `pip` instead, that should be fine.
-You can `pip install rivers2stratigraphy`.
+_Note:_ if you wish to use `pip` instead, that should be fine too.
+You can `pip install numpy scipy matplotlib shapely`.

 ### Testing the installation and modules